DaneVinson/scarredworld/TS4/Contracts/01 - Recover Glazerunner/readme.md

 ## Day 1
 * Travel uneventfully to a known cave where camp was to be made for the night.
 Torgrin informed TS4 that the cave would likely be occupied by something, human or otherwise.
 * TS4 discovered a Brown Bear resting in the cave.
 Upon learning this Grym immediately moved towards the Bear with intentions of securing the shelter, waking the Bear in the process.
 The Bear charged Grym.
-The encounter was brief leaving a dead bear and a slightly wounded Grym.
+The encounter was brief.
+Grym traded wounds with the Bear and Tall Paul struck the final blow to dispatch the beast.
+Afterwards, TS4 got their first view of Dr. Orwen's impressive natural healing abilities as he healed Grym's wounds completely using only a simple Healer's Kit.
 * TS4 rested with three watches
 * During the third watch something was heard to be approaching the cave, Grym woke and yelled out ferociously "come closer and die!".
 Whatever it was thought better of approach and disappeared into the night.